 To fly safely XC over challenging terrain where the turbulence is unpredictable, possibly extreme, you need to know what to do precisely, quickly, without being overwhelmed.
 You need to have rehearsed it many, many times so you have muscle memory.
 Otherwise, you are just being lucky so far, doing XC in the Swiss Alps.
 Learning air self-defense is unavoidably risky, but my opinion is that it will be safer in the long run for pilots who fly a lot.

 You may be talented.
 But you don’t get much further without a disciplined mind.
 Even once you’ve mastered a maneuver, while you are healthy and young, you should continue pushing your boundaries in small, manageable steps to build stress tolerance, skill, and confidence to conquer hellish situations.
-As you get weaker and older, your reactions will slow, and you should slowly downgrade your equipment to compensate, so if you are flying a CCC, you can go to D, then C, then to a B over many golden years.
+As you get weaker and older, your reactions will slow, and you should slowly downgrade your equipment to compensate, so if you are flying a CCC, you can go to D, then C over many golden years.

 "You must be the teacher and the pupil; you have to learn from yourself, not from an authority that tells you what to do, what to think.
 There is no guide, no teacher, no authority.
 There is only you—your relationship with others and with the world—there is nothing else."